kylephillips/simple-locator/readme.txt

 * **noresultstext** - Customize the text displayed if no results are returned (added in v1.3.0)
 * **ajax** – To disable AJAX form submission, use ajax="false".
 NOTE: custom map/results containers are not available for non-AJAX forms (added in v1.3.0)
 * **perpage** - Used in conjunction with AJAX option.
 If a perpage option is included in a non-AJAX form, the results will be displayed with simple pagination, limited to the number per page specified.
 (Ex: ajax="false" perpage="15").
 Pagination is not available with AJAX forms. (added in v1.3.0)
+* **taxonomies** - To include taxonomy filters in the search form, use a comma-separated list of taxonomy names/slugs.
+The form will include select menus for each of the taxonomies specified.
+(AJAX only)
+* **allowemptyaddress** - Set as "true" to allow empty address fields to be submitted (useful for returning all locations regardless of the user-specified location)

 Visit [locate.wp](http://locatewp.com#documentation) for more detailed information.